Daniel-Ortiz1210/task-in.do/README.md

 # Task-in.do

-Web app to add, update, check and delete task provided by the user
+Web app to add, update, check and delete tasks provided by the user

 📍**Features / User can:**